School library: Staffing

-The school librarian performs four leadership main roles: teacher, instructional partner, information specialist, and program administrator.
-In the teacher role, the school librarian develops and implements curricula relating to information literacy and inquiry.
+School librarians collaborate with classroom teachers to create independent learners by fostering students' research, information literacy, technology, and critical thinking skills.
 School librarians may read to children, assist them in selecting books, and assist with schoolwork.
 Many school librarians also teach technology skills, such as keyboarding and Microsoft and Google applications.
-Some school librarians see classes on a "flexible schedule".
-A flexible schedule means that rather than having students come to the library for instruction at a fixed time every week, the classroom teacher schedules library time when library skills or materials are needed as part of the classroom learning experience.
+Some school librarians see classes on a flexible schedule, which allows classroom teachers to schedule library time as needed for the classroom learning experience.